freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 export documents from the *SecureDrop Workstation*, whenever possible.

-You may want to consider enforcing write protection on USB drives when only read access is needed, or you may want to implement a workflow based on CD-Rs or DVD-Rs instead.
+You may want to consider enforcing write protection on USB drives when only read access is needed.
 We encourage you to evaluate these options in the context of your own threat model.

 Please find some notes regarding each of these methods below, and see our